hetida/hetida-designer/docs/adapter_system/generic_rest_adapters/web_service_interface.md

 The same rules as described in the corresponding GET apply to `timestamp` and `value`

-In contrast to the corresponding GET endpoint, the information to be stored in the `attrs` property of the time series should directly be sent base64 encoded with the name `data-attributes`.
+The information to be stored in the `attrs` property of the time series should directly be sent as base64 encoded JSON string with the name `data-attributes`.
-Since only a single time series can be posted, there is no need to resolve ambiguities by specifying the id.

 #### /dataframe (GET)

 Query parameters: